The Hardcore Holidayoff

 She crosses her arms, as the coffee shop goers give the two surprised, confused, and suspicious glances.
 “I don’t… sorry, you must think I’m really fucked up.”

 He shrugs.
 “I’ve dealt with stranger.
-You go across some peculiar places in The Verses, and I’ll say you’re definitely one of the nicer things that wanted to get in my pants,” he says, scratching his cheek and doing his best to staunch the feeling of overwhelming awkwardness coursing through him.
+You go across some peculiar places in The Verses, and I’ll say you’re definitely one of the nicer things that wanted to get in my pants,” he says, scratching his neck and doing his best to staunch the feeling of overwhelming awkwardness coursing through him.

 She looks at him, genuinely touched.
 “That’s… Yeah, sorr- I mean… thank you.”